vazabacheg/roll-a-ball-demo/steps.md

   because the player collider is dynamic but the pick up collider is static just like the walls, preventing the colliders from overlapping.
+  * Change the prefab's collider into a trigger by checking `isTrigger`.